Fountains of Bellagio: Reception

 In 2012, the Fountains of Bellagio were included on TripAdvisor's list of "most talked about attractions" from around the world, based on tourist reviews.
 It was one of 16 attractions featured on the list.
 In TripAdvisor's 2013 Travelers' Choice awards, the fountains were ranked the number-one tourist attraction in the U.S. and number 12 worldwide.

 In 2020, Las Vegas Weekly named it the city's best attraction, writing, "Today, it's impossible to imagine the Strip without it".
 Emerald Pellot of Yahoo! also considered it one of Las Vegas' top attractions.

 In popular culture

 Numerous films have featured the Fountains of Bellagio, including What Planet Are You From?
 (2000), Ocean's Eleven (2001), Lucky You (2007), Bolt (2008), The Hangover Part III (2013), Jason Bourne (2016), and Sharknado: The 4th Awakens (2016).

 The Fountains of Bellagio also appear in the music video for "24K Magic", in which singer Bruno Mars rides a jet ski across the lake while the fountains dance.

 In 2019, Celine Dion and James Corden performed on the lake, singing "My Heart Will Go On" while riding on a boat past the dancing fountains.
 The performance, reenacting a scene from the film Titanic (1997), was part of Corden's Carpool Karaoke segment on The Late Late Show.

+Incidents

+On June 8, 2025, a YouTuber named Finny Da Legend and his partner were killed when another man - also believed to be a YouTuber - opened fire upon them while they were streaming at the Bellagio fountains.
+As many as 7 gunshots could be heard on the livestream.
+A police officer responding to the scene was able to shut the livestream off.